 Oleg Lekmanov is a Professor of Journalism and Literary Criticism at the Moscow State University and Senior Researcher at the Institute of World Literature.
 Lekmanov defended his second dissertation on Acmeism (2002) and his main sphere of interest is Russian poetry of the early twentieth century.
 Dr. Lekmanov has authored over two hundred articles and his latest papers explore the creative writings of O. Mandelstam, A. Akhmatova, V. Kataev, T. Kibirov, S. Gandlevsky, and A. Solzhenitsyn.
 NOJ, Vol. I, 2007.

-Yuri Leving is Professor of Russian at the Dalhousie University Department of Russian Studies.
-He is the author of four monographs and has also edited and co-edited six volumes of articles.
+Yuri Leving is Professor of Russian Literature and Film at Princeton University.
+He is the author of numerous monographs and edited collections.
 Professor Leving has published over a hundred scholarly articles on various aspects of Russian and comparative literature.
 He served as a commentator on the first authorized Russian edition of The Collected Works of Vladimir Nabokov in five volumes (1999-2001), and was the curator for the exhibition Nabokov's Lolita: 1955-2005 in Washington, DC, which celebrated the 50th anniversary of the publication of Lolita.
-NOJ, Vol. I, 2007.

 Peter Lowe studied English Literature at De Montfort University, Bedford (UK), and then obtained his Ph.D. from the University of Durham (UK) in 2002.
 Lowe's PhD thesis was a study of influence of Percy Shelley on T. S. Eliot's work and the extent to which Eliot's Christian faith shaped his response to that influence.
 This was published in 2006 by Cambria Press as Christian Romanticism: T. S. Eliot's Response to Percy Shelley.
 Dr. Lowe has taught at Durham and at St. John's College, York, and since 2006 has been resident at the International Study Centre, Herstmonceux Castle, teaching English Literature courses for students who come to the UK on study abroad programmes.
 NOJ, Vol. II, 2008.